flexera-public/optima-tools/flexera/README.md

 ## How To Use

 Upload the desired policies to your demo environment in Flexera One and apply.
-The policies require no credentials and will automatically pull demo data from this repository.
+The policies require no credentials and will automatically pull demo data from this repository's `./flexera/data` directory in the `task/update-cco-demo-data` branch.
 Allow ~24 hours for this demo data to be reflected in Flexera One.

 ## Technical Details